tryton/tryton/doc/index.rst

 * Draft

+  The payment is in preparation.

+* Submitted

-  The payment is waiting for approval.
+  The payment has been submitted and is waiting approval or to be processed.

 * Approved